How to Solve the ‘550- Unrouteable Address’ Error?

 In email server such as Exim, the number of emails a domain can send out every hour has a limit.
 After the limit exceeds, the emails would bounce back to the sender by displaying the error ‘550-Unrouteable address’.
 The wrong routing of the domain can also cause the display of the ‘550- Unrouteable address’.
 The firewalls and other security rules in recipient email server too become a reason for the error.
 These scenarios are capable of generating the error ‘550- Unrouteable address’.

 In creating the error ‘550- Unrouteable address’, the sender and the recipient email server address has a vital role.
 In fixing the error, the first step is to verify whether the email addresses are correct or not.
 It should be the foremost goal because most of the ‘550-Unrouteable address’ happen due to the wrong email address both in sender and receiver sides.
 Setting the MX records correctly helps the administrators to rectify the error.
-Now most of the email servers maintain strict security measures.
+Now, most of the email servers maintain strict security measures.
 So meeting the security or quality standards not only protect your email servers but also help you to communicate with other servers.
 It eliminates the chances of displaying the error.
+You can always opt for any server management company to keep your server error free.
 In brief, the fixing of the error ‘550- Unrouteable address’ is solely under the control of the server users.
 Following the required standards and procedures makes the server free from hazards of email communication which is highly important in meeting the enterprise requirements.